kitttn/temptest/Quick-Start-Guide.md

 This page is intended for developers getting started for the first time with the Project Ara MDK and development hardware.
-This provides a step-by-step guide to setting up your hardware and computer, and building and running the "GPIO and I2C over Greybus" demo.
+This provides a step-by-step guide to get set up, build the firmware, load it onto the hardware, and verify everything is working by twiddling GPIO and I2C over Greybus.

-Once you've completed this guide, you can be confident that everything is working as expected.

-If you're more experienced, feel free to skip this guide and read through the other wiki pages listed in the box at the right.

 --------------------------------------